spokestack/spokestack.io/content/blog/porting-the-alexa-minecraft-skill-to-python-using-spokestack/index.md

 ---
-title: Minecraft Skill Python Tutorial
+title: Porting the Alexa Minecraft Skill to Python Using Spokestack
 date: '2020-10-05'
 description: Spokestack makes it easy to convert a smart speaker voice app from major platforms to an app that you control.
-Follow our process in Python.
 author: will
 tags: Engineering, Tutorial
-draft: true
+draft: false
 ---

 # Introduction